How often should you change the oil in your car?

 There were times when the engine oil was recommended to be changed every 3,000 miles.
-Gradually, car manufacturers extended the intervals to 5,000 then 8,000 and now in some cases to even 15,000 miles.
+Gradually, car manufacturers extended the intervals to 5,000, then 8,000 and now, in some cases, to even 15,000 miles.
 What is going on?
-Has the modern engine technology advanced far enough to eliminate friction?
+Has modern engine technology advanced far enough to eliminate friction?